-A few years ago, a business management forum was organised in Kampala at which Patrick Bitature, one of the most successful businessmen in town, was invited to give a talk on investment.
+A few years ago, was invited to give a talk on investment.

 Bitature, a rich man in his own right, who also happens to chair several boards in Kampala including the power utility Umeme and the Private Sector Foundation Uganda (PSFU).